 "I love the girls' motivation, good humor, respectfulness, dedication, confidence, and maturity."

 Semester 1: The Bible: The Living Word of God—9051 This freshmen course is an introduction to the Sacred Scriptures’ unfolding story of salvation in the Old Testament, with a Christian understanding that Jesus Christ is its fulfillment revealed in the New Testament.
 Divine and natural revelation are explored, as are biblical inspiration and interpretation; i.e., biblical exegesis.
 This course guides students in coming to know the people and events of salvation history, and in understanding important themes of creation, human dignity, and covenant.
-Semester 2: Christology: Jesus Christ and the Paschal Mystery – 9052 In this second semester freshmen course students more fully encounter Jesus Christ, the Second Person of the Trinity.
+Semester 2: Christology: Jesus Christ and the Paschal Mystery – 9052 In this second semester freshmen course, students more fully encounter Jesus Christ, the Second Person of the Trinity in the four Gospels.
 Students are led toward a deeper understanding of divine revelation, the Trinity, Incarnation, Christian discipleship, and salvation through the Paschal Mystery.
 This course guides students in understanding important themes of the Kingdom of God, the Beatitudes, miracles, forgiveness, and human suffering.

 Semester 1: The Sacramental Life: Encounters with Christ - 9101